Late Cretaceous: Non-avian dinosaurs

 In the Late Cretaceous, the hadrosaurs, ankylosaurs, and ceratopsians experienced success in Asiamerica (Western North America and eastern Asia).
 Tyrannosaurs dominated the large predator niche in North America.
 They were also present in Asia, although were usually smaller and more primitive than the North American varieties.
 Pachycephalosaurs were also present in both North America and Asia.
 Dromaeosaurids shared the same geographical distribution, and are well documented in both Mongolia and Western North America.
 Additionally therizinosaurs (known previously as segnosaurs) appear to have been in North America and Asia.
 Gondwana held a very different dinosaurian fauna, with most predators being abelisaurids and carcharodontosaurids; and titanosaurs being among the dominant herbivores.

 Spinosaurids were also present during this time.

-Birds
+Birds (avian dinosaurs)

 Birds became increasingly common, diversifying in a variety of enantiornithe and ornithurine forms.
 Early Neornithes such as Vegavis co-existed with forms as bizarre as Yungavolucris and Avisaurus.
 Though mostly small, marine Hesperornithes became relatively large and flightless, adapted to life in the open sea.